TheActualWalko/auto-td/README.md

 `npm i && npm run start`

-Then localhost:8080 in a browser!
+Then open localhost:8080 in a browser!